 The cycle of addiction is a constant up and down—extreme pleasure and comfort, followed by the lows—which may at first make an individual just feel “normal.”
 However, when a person first takes heroin, the euphoria is typically unlike anything they’ve ever felt, but after awhile, the once pleasurable feelings start to level out, and again, they feel normal.
 Overtime, the euphoria diminishes, and eventually, the situation progresses to the point where life, and their moods, starts to feel terrible unless they have heroin.

-The problem which starts to develop with prolonged abuse is that an individual needs more of the drug to not just feel the euphoria, but also the normal feelings.
+The problem which starts to develop with prolonged use is that an individual needs more of the drug to not just feel the euphoria, but also the normal feelings.
 As this occurs, a person needs more and more heroin to feel even that—this is called a tolerance.

-Soon depression settles in, even after abusing the drug—and it may not matter how much is abused—a person is often unable to shake the depressed feelings.
+Soon depression settles in, even after abusing the drug—and it may not matter how much is used—a person is often unable to shake the depressed feelings.
 This soon turns into a cycle of a person self-medicating their own depression.
 To top it off, there are additional side effects associated with withdrawal as well, including depression.
 Quitting can be difficult for those individuals who face depression, physical withdrawal symptoms, and cravings.

 Help Is Always Here